 Having a record of your accident

-If your dash cam records the accident as it happens, the video can be very helpful by removing any questions of fault during the insurance claims process.
-A video from a dash cam might be able to provide sufficient evidence and speed up proceedings to help you settle the claim faster.
+One of the best ways to avoid a “he-said-she-said” situation is to rely on the footage from your dash camera.
+If your dash cam recorded the accident as it happened, the video could help remove or alleviate any question of fault during the claims process.
+A video from a dash cam might even be able to provide sufficient evidence to speed up proceedings and help you settle the claim faster.

 Fighting insurance fraud